 Arashiyama Bamboo Grove 嵐山竹林

-Immerse yourself in a living tunnel of emerald-green with a stroll through Kyoto's bamboo forest
+Immerse yourself in a tunnel of green with a stroll through Kyoto's bamboo forest

-The Arashiyama Bamboo Grove is one of Kyoto's most photographed and recognizable sights, and a walk through it will be one of your most lasting impressions of this city.
+The Arashiyama Bamboo Grove is one of Kyoto's most iconic sights, and a walk through it will be one of your most lasting impressions of this city.

 How to Get There